IPBES ICT guide

 3. You own and control your own record, can manage which information is connected, and how it is shared.
 ORCID’s visibility settings are very granular, so you can make different data elements visible to different groups.

 4. More and more of the systems you already use are connected with ORCID.
-With more than 10 million ORCID iDs in 2020, and more than 1200 member organizations and more than 500 live integrations, ORCID is already being used in many of your existing workflows.
+With , and more than 1200 member organizations and more than 500 live integrations, ORCID is already being used in many of your existing workflows.

 How to register